ctsmedia/contao-phpbb-bridge-bundle/README.md

 4. Login to the Contao Backend and create a Page of type 'PhpBB Forum Site' and configure it appropriate.
 You'll get some log messages of something fails / succeeds.
 Important is the alias and path to the forum.
 The Bridge module will create a symlink to it so you can access the forum right on.

+    4.1 Go to the settings section and save once.
+The session expire and autologin time now get synced.
+You should get 2 confirmation messages.
+Always change those values from the contao side.

 5. Once Contao has made the link to forum login to the admin panel of phpbb and activate the contao extension under `Customize -> Manage Extensions`
 If the module doesn't appear, purge the cache (`General -> Find 'Purge the cache' and click Run now`)